Tips and Gentle Advice for ESL Teachers

 Select a word with multiple purposes in English (e.g. play) and identify with them the differing definitions of the word.

 Also, many students stay more on task if they are required to report back to the class or hand in an assignment as a result of the small group or question/answer segment.
-While students are engaged in small groups or conversation, you may go from group to group to maintain their focus and encourage or evaluate participation, or you may use this time for one on one practice with individual students.
+While students are engaged in small groups or conversation, you may go from group to group to maintain their focus and encourage or evaluate participation, or you may use this time for one-on-one practice with individual students.
 In all these situations, you will be modeling appropriate, authentic conversation for your listeners.

 Teachers can use the materials in Compelling Conversations in many ways.
 We’ve written no direction or suggestion in stone.
-We hope the materials stimulate interest and creativity in teachers as well in students.
+We hope the materials stimulate interest and creativity in teachers as well as in students.

 Here are some suggestions for additional activities which have been successfully used in ESL:

-- Select a word with multiple purposes in English (e.g. play) and identify with them the differing definitions of the word.
+Select a word with multiple purposes in English (e.g., play) and identify with them the differing definitions of the word.
 Students can write a sentence for each of the meanings.

 Have students create a word search using at least seven of the vocabulary words from a lesson.